Norwalk, Connecticut: Railroad

 The Metro-North Railroad's New Haven Line runs through and stops in Norwalk.
 The train goes west and east, with Grand Central Terminal and New Haven Union Station being the final stops.
 The Danbury Branch runs from South Norwalk to Danbury, CT.
 Four stations are in Norwalk, three of them on the main line which is: Rowayton, South Norwalk and East Norwalk.
 The fourth station, Merritt 7, is on the Danbury Branch.
 Metro-North provides commuter service for all four stations.

 The structure at 47 Wall Street was formerly the Wall Street station of the Danbury Branch, which operated from 1896 to 1936.
 The city's trolley system barn also operated on Wall Street.

 Airports

-Norwalk is within reasonable distance of 11 airports – four general aviation, two regional, and five international.
+Norwalk is within reasonable distance of 11 airports – four general aviation, three regional, and four international.